Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Challenges and Future Directions of LLM-empowered telecom

 \subsubsection{\rm \textbf{Practical LLM deployment in telecom}}

 To leverage the benefits of LLM techniques, the models should be properly deployed in telecom networks.
-Specifically, LLM models can be deployed at different levels, including central cloud, network edge, or user devices.
+Specifically, \blue{LLMs} can be deployed at different levels, including central cloud, network edge, or user devices.
 We have introduced the features of each approach in Section \ref{sec-deploy}.
 However, the related studies are still in very early stages, and the proposed schemes mainly focus on system-level design and definitions.
 The following will discuss the key challenges and difficulties for practical LLM deployment in telecom networks.

 Firstly, many real-world wireless applications have stringent requirements for service delay, e.g., autonomous driving and robotic control.
 With such time constraints, using a central cloud-based LLM to process these latency-critical tasks can be inappropriate, since the task uploading and solution downloading may increase the service delay.
 Additionally, if the task involves image and video processing, the uploading and downloading process will significantly increase the latency, especially considering the limited backhaul capacity.
 For instance, the image classification tasks introduced in Section \ref{sec-image} require rapid responses for signal blockage prediction and autonomous driving\cite{charan2021vision} \cite{ahn2022towards}, and processing these requirements on cloud can be impractical due to high service latency.
 In addition, the LLM inference time will also contribute to system latency, ranging from 0.58 to 90 seconds.
 Therefore, the service time should be very carefully evaluated before using a LLM for latency-critical applications.
+Network edge provides an efficient approach for computational task processing, and edge intelligence has become an appealing direction to deploy ML algorithms in telecom networks.
+However, network edge servers have limited computational or storage capacity, and LLMs are usually computationally intensive with large model sizes, which may prevent edge-LLM deployment.